My last Spec Kit article answered a brownfield question:

 Why:

-- use Gemini 3.1 Pro Preview if you want Google’s newer Pro-class option for harder clarification or repo synthesis passes
+- use Gemini 3.1 Pro Preview when you want Google’s heavier engineering-oriented path

 Stage 2: Plan, Tasks, Analyze